urbanairship/ua-extensions/AppleWatch/README.md

 2. Add UAWatchAppDelegateUtils to main application

-3. In the application's delegate:
+3. In the iPhone application's delegate:

 ```
     - (void)application:(UIApplication *)application